 A rental property is a big investment.
 Data from July shows the average cost of a property in the UK is £237,963, and it’s likely risen since then thanks to a post-lockdown buying frenzy.
 If you’re spending upwards of £200k on an investment property, it makes sense to look after it.
-You wouldn’t leave your own home unsecured with dodgy people living there, so why treat a rental property with the same disdain?
+You wouldn’t leave your own home unsecured, so why would you leave a rental property unsecured?

 Unlike cars, properties can’t be stolen.
 Bad luck, poor decision making, and a series of unfortunate events can lead to many expensive problems if you’re not careful.
 Ensuring your rental properties are safe and secure can help you avoid most issues.

-Tenants also have a basic right to expect a rental property is safe and secure, as per the Homes (Fitness for Habitation) Act 2018.
-If a landlord does not take appropriate steps to ensure his rental property is safe and secure, he can be prosecuted.
+Tenants also have a basic right to expect a rental property to be safe and secure, as per the Homes (Fitness for Habitation) Act 2018.
+If a landlord does not take appropriate steps to ensure their rental property is safe and secure, they can be prosecuted.

 Read on for some helpful advice.

 Doors and Windows

 Basic property security begins with doors and windows.
 If doors and windows are old with inadequate locks or in the case of windows, no locks at all, it won’t be difficult for intruders to find a way in.
 Even if a property is empty, this represents a huge problem.
 Empty properties attract people looking for a place to squat and worse.

 Wooden doors should have a 5-lever mortice lock.
 Fit one that is BS3261 approved, as this has been tested against drilling and other common burglary techniques.
 Non BS3261 locks are only tested by the manufacturer, so are less secure.